 Path to Victory: Below are the end of round positions for the last 7 winners:

 For research purposes, other Pete Dye designs include:

 For the record, here's the breakdown of Bermudagrass PGA Tour victors in the field since 2008:

 Harbour Town is undoubtedly a course where patience, experience and guile is rewarded.
-Played traditionally the week after Augusta (apart from 2011 when TPC San Antonio was played the week in between), it won't surprise you that the majority of recent champions played down the road in Georgia at The Masters prior to triumphing here namely Jim Furyk (twice), Matt Kuchar, Graeme McDowell, Brandt Snedeker (he'd also finished 4th the week before at TPC San Antonio) and Boo Weekley who successfully defended.
-Two exceptions to that trend come in the form of Brian Gay (2009) and Carl Pettersson (2012) - again experienced professionals who both have a good record on tight par 70s.
+Played traditionally the week after Augusta (apart from 2011 when TPC San Antonio was played the week in between), it won't surprise you that the majority of recent champions played down the road in Georgia at The Masters prior to triumphing here, namely Branden Grace, Jim Furyk (twice), Matt Kuchar, Graeme McDowell, Brandt Snedeker (he'd also finished 4th the week before at TPC San Antonio) and Boo Weekley who successfully defended.
+Two exceptions to that trend come in the form of Brian Gay (2009) and Carl Pettersson (2012) - again experienced professionals who both have a good record on tight Par 70s.

-My final RBC Heritage tips are as follows:
+My selections are as follows: